-We talk in depth here on MarijuanaBreak about the specific health benefits of cannabis and CBD oil.
-But guess what?
-The therapeutic advantages of the natural herb certainly do not stop at the internal, ‘organismal’ level.
+On MarijuanaBreak, we often speak about the potential health benefits of cannabis and CBD oil.
+However, it seems as if the advantages of the natural herb don’t necessarily stop at the individual.

-Indeed, studies have shown how the use of marijuana has impacted people’s lives on much larger social scales, including interactions between couples, families, and even full-scale communities (have you checked crime rates recently in states that have legalized weed?).
+Some studies suggest that the use of marijuana has impacted people’s lives on a much larger social scale.
+This includes interactions between couples, families, and even full-scale communities.
+A study published by Regional Science and Urban Economics in August 2019 found out something exciting.

-The Arizona Coalition to End Sexual and Domestic Violence (ACESDV) points out the common error of categorizing domestic violence (DV) strictly as physical violence.
-This is far from the case.
-In fact, they have defined DV as:
+The Arizona Coalition to End Sexual and Domestic Violence (ACESDV) points out the standard error of categorizing domestic violence (DV) strictly as physical violence.
+It defines DV as:

-- Economic Abuse (financial abuse abusing social classes based on their position in society)
+- Economic abuse (financial abuse involving social classes based on their position in society)

 “Controlling behavior is a way for the “batterer” to maintain dominance over the victim.
 [It can include things as seemingly harmless as]:”

-- Checking the mileage on the odometer following use of a significant other’s car
+- Checking the mileage on the odometer following the use of a significant other’s car

 - Monitoring phone calls and texts

 - Calling or coming home unexpectedly to check up on a significant other

 DV is a serious issue that is much more prevalent than we are likely aware of.
 Up to 35% of women and 28% of men in the United States report experiencing physical violence, stalking, or rape by an intimate partner in their lifetime.
 On average, 24 people per minute experience this problem.
 Bear in mind that the above data relates to reported cases.